 Absolute Majority.

-The Committee recommendation to Council for this Report (as detailed below) was resolved by the Policy Committee at its meeting held on 2 August 2021.
+The Committee recommendation to Council for Report CJ128-08/21 (as detailed below) was resolved by the Policy Committee at its meeting held on 2 August 2021.

 The Committee recommendation is the same as recommended by City officers.